 • Uncacheable (UC)-Reads from, and writes to, UC memory are not cacheable.
 Reads from UC memory cannot be speculative.
 Write-combining to UC memory is not allowed.
-Reads from UC memory cause the write buffers to be written to memory and invalidated.
+Reads from or writes to UC memory cause the write buffers to be written to memory and be invalidated prior to the access to UC memory.